Tribune Tower (Oakland): History

 The building was declared a city landmark on May 4, 1976.
 At various times, the building has flown a flag with the word, "THERE" emblazoned upon it.
 This is a send-up of Gertrude Stein's comment that in Oakland "there is no there there."

-In 1979, Gannett Company purchased the newspaper and the Tower from the Tribune Publishing Corporation.
+In 1979, Gannett Company purchased the newspaper and the tower from the Tribune Publishing Corporation.
 The company later sold the Tribune to its editor and publisher, Robert C. Maynard and his wife, Nancy Hicks Maynard, in 1983—making them the first African Americans to own a major metropolitan daily newspaper in the United States.

-The Tower was damaged in the 1989 Loma Prieta earthquake, which forced the Tribune to relocate to new offices in Jack London Square.
-The Tower sat empty until 1995, when John Protopappas purchased it for $300,000.
-His company, Madison Park Financial Corporation, renovated the Tower in the late 1990s.
+The tower was damaged in the 1989 Loma Prieta earthquake, which forced the Tribune to relocate to new offices in Jack London Square.
+The tower sat empty until 1995, when John Protopappas purchased it for $300,000.
+His company, Madison Park Financial Corporation, renovated the tower in the late 1990s.
 The Tribune's parent company, ANG Newspapers (which purchased the newspaper from the Maynards in 1992), returned the Tribune to the building after it reopened in 1999.

+Neon sign contractor and Burning Man co-founder John Law was contracted by building owner John Protopappas in 1996/97 to restore the neon on the clocks and Tribune letters.
+Law moved into the building in 1996 and restored and maintained the neon signage from 1996 through 2025.
+As of 2025, Law continued to maintain a tiny office on the 22nd floor of the tower.

+Machinist Kevin Binkert and C-10 electrical contractor Deb Lee were contracted by Law in 1997 to restore the clock motors in conjunction with the neon restoration.

-In early 2006, Protopappas sold the Tower to Edward B. Kislinger for approximately $15 million.
-The Tribune moved permanently out of the Tower in 2007 and is now located in a building on Oakport Street, near the Oakland International Airport.
+In early 2006, Protopappas sold the tower to Edward B. Kislinger for approximately $15 million.

-The Clock mechanisms were rebuilt in 1999 by Kevin Binkert.
 The clock faces were restored and repainted in the late fall of 2006.
 On December 22 of that year the faces and the famous TRIBUNE lettering were relit.
-The top of the Tribune Tower once again acts as a beacon for those approaching downtown Oakland.